Pool Fence Installation in Monmouth County, NJ

 - Aluminum, vinyl, mesh pool fence panels, and ornamental steel all meet the 54-inch minimum height requirement when configured for pool code compliance.
 Aluminum is the most popular pool fence material because it is rust-resistant, non-climbable in vertical-picket configurations, and available in pool-code-specific panel designs.
 Vinyl privacy panels also work when the 54-inch height and self-closing/self-latching gate requirements are met.

-- Code-compliant pool fence installation starts at competitive all-inclusive pricing, all-inclusive — labor, materials, concrete footings, hardware, and cleanup.
+- Code-compliant pool fence installation starts at all-inclusive pricing starting at $23.75 per linear foot — labor, materials, concrete footings, hardware, and cleanup.
 Pool fences require self-closing gate mechanisms and self-latching hardware, which are included in the gate pricing (gates are priced separately from the per-linear-foot rate).
 Call (732) 400-5426 for a free estimate that includes all code-compliance components.

 Get a Free Code-Compliant Pool Fence Estimate Today